 Plugging in to Fuel

 Electric vehicle owners have multiple options when it comes to charging their vehicle.
-Charging stations are often categorized into three levels: Level One, Level Two and DC Fast Charge.
+Charging stations are often categorized into three levels: Level 1, Level 2 and DC Fast Charge.

-Level Two charging is commonly found in public locations, including shopping centers, downtown areas, multifamily communities and workplaces.
+Level 2 charging is commonly found in public locations, including shopping centers, downtown areas, multifamily communities and workplaces.
 The stations can also be installed at home if a 240-volt outlet is available.
-Level Two charging is three to five times faster than Level One and provides 10 to 20 electric miles per hour.
+Level 2 charging faster than Level 1 and provides 10 to 60 electric miles per hour.
 It is a great option for public locations where people may be parked for a few hours and can charge their vehicle.

 DC Fast Charge stations provide an opportunity for a very quick charge.
 These stations are capable of charging a depleted electric vehicle’s battery to 80 percent capacity in under 30 minutes.
 DC Fast Charge stations are usually located in high-traffic public areas.
 Recently, more of these stations have been installed at gas stations across the country, where drivers can stop for a quick break while on road trips.